Why CK is the best decision for your business

 More than Design

-Thanks to my early job experiences outside the design world, I know business from the business side.
-I know the importance of understanding your customer and keeping those relationships strong.
+Thanks to my early career experiences outside the design world, I know business and understand the importance of strong relationships with your clients.
 So, when you come to me for my design expertise, you can be confident you’ll not only get great design, you’ll get great customer service and support.

 And because I understand both business to business as well as business to customer relationships, I can evaluate your needs more efficiently and come back with solutions tailored to meet your unique objectives.

-Images: Fun Cart crew listening to Dave Calhoun’s great music at the Chamber Golf Classic and selfie time with Maria Harlow and Christina Kitchens.
+Images: Fun Cart crew listening to Dave Calhoun’s great music at the Chamber Golf Classic and Maria Harlow and Christina Kitchens taking a selfie.

 Here’s my process should you choose me as your designer: